cloudControl/documentation/Guides/Java/Grails.md

 ## The Grails Application Explained
 ### Get the App
-First, clone the hello world app from our repository:
+First, clone the Grails application from our repository on Github:

 ~~~bash
 $ git clone https://github.com/cloudControl/grails_example_app.git
 $ cd grails_example_app
 ~~~

-Now you have a small but fully functional Grails application.
+Now you have a small, but fully functional Grails application.

 ### Dependency Tracking
-As it is the default for grails applications, you define your dependencies and versions in `grails-app/conf/BuildConfig.groovy`.
+Dependencies in the grails-buildpack are resolved using [Ivy].
+You should put your definition into the file `grails-app/conf/BuildConfig.groovy` in your application.

 ~~~groovy
 grails.servlet.version = "2.5"
 grails.project.target.level = 1.6